 13. NO RIGHT TO CREATE AND SELL MEGASCANS AND CUSTOMER ASSETS ON STAND ALONE BASIS.
 The Service may not be used for creating Customer Assets that are to be sold, leased, licensed or otherwise provided to third parties on a “stand-alone” basis, i.e. You may only use the Service to create Customer Assets for inclusion in your own products and services (i.e. video games etc.).
 You may not create and sell Customer Assets on its own for re-use by other parties, unless you have received Quixel’s prior written consent and agree to pay a separate license fee as stipulated by Quixel.
 Please contact Quixel for any inquiries regarding such licensing.
 Nor may You sell, license or otherwise provide access to Megascans Assets to third parties on a stand-alone basis.

 14. CONSENT TO USE OF DATA.
 You agree that Quixel may collect and use necessary technical information and data gathered as part of the support services provided to you, if any, related to the Service and Quixel may where necessary share generic, non-customer specific information with its affiliates and partners but no customer specific data, and not to any other third party.
 Quixel, affiliates and partners may use such generic information for various metrics.
-Quixel may will onlyuseonly use this information solely to improve the Service, its products and services or to provide customized services or technologies to the customers and will not disclose this information in a form that personally identifies you, without your consent. .
-For further information, please read our
+Quixel will only use this information to improve the Service, its products and services or to provide customized services or technologies to the customers and will not disclose this information in a form that personally identifies you, without your consent.
+For further information, please read our Privacy Policy.

 15. INTELLECTUAL PROPERTY RIGHTS.
-Quixel owns all right, title, copyright, and other intellectual property rights and interest, including but not limited to Allall trademarks, service marks, and trade names etc. in the Service, software, material, any documentation and any copies thereof and retains all such rights and any other products and services.
-Except as expressly granted in this EULAAgreement; no license, right or interest in any Quixel and/or, Megascans patent, trademark, copyright, trade name or service mark is granted hereunder.
+Quixel owns all right, title, copyright, and other intellectual property rights and interest, including but not limited to all trademarks, service marks, and trade names etc. in the Service, software, material, any documentation and any copies thereof and retains all such rights and any other products and services.
+Except as expressly granted in this Agreement; no license, right or interest in any Quixel and/or Megascans patent, trademark, copyright, trade name or service mark is granted hereunder.
 The Service is licensed, not sold.
 Except as expressly authorized by Quixel, you agree not to sell, license, distribute, copy, modify, publicly perform or display, transmit, publish, edit, adapt, create derivative works and/or competing products or services from, or otherwise make unauthorized use of the Service or other Materials.
 You agree not to assert against Quixel any claim, action or proceeding for infringement of any patents, patent rights or other intellectual property rights.
 You are not required to provide any ideas, feedback or suggestions regarding the Service or any of Quixel’s products or services (collectively, “Feedback”) to Quixel.
 To the extent you do provide any Feedback to Quixel, you agree to assign and hereby do assign all right, title and interest in and to such Feedback to Quixel and acknowledge that Quixel may freely use, reproduce, modify, distribute, make, have made, sell, offer for sale, import and otherwise exploit in any manner such Feedback without payment of any royalties or other consideration to you.

 16. USER INTELLECTUAL PROPERTY.
 By using the Service You may generate new materials (“Customer Assets”).
-Except for the Megascans Software Service materials contained therein, any intellectual property right and title to such Customer Assets shall where applicable shall become Customer intellectual property.
+Except for the Megascans Software Service materials contained therein, any intellectual property right and title to such Customer Assets shall, where applicable, become Customer intellectual property.
 Such Customer Assets may only be used in the Product and not for any other purposes.